tilln/jmeter-iso8583/README.md

 - *EMV/ICC Data Field Number* (usually 55): The ARQC input fields will be taken from **subfields** of this field (unless *Transaction Data* is specified below), and the calculated ARQC value will be added as an additional subfield (tag `9F26`).
-- *IMKAC (hex)*: Clear ICC Master Key for Application Cryptogram calculation.
+- *IMKAC (hex)*: Clear ICC Master Key for Application Cryptogram calculation (Triple-DES key, 32 hex digits).
-- *Session Key Derivation Method*: How to derive the UDK from the Master Key.
 - *Primary Account Number (PAN)*: Input parameter for session key derivation.
+  Must be provided unless the ICC data contains this in tag `5A`.
-- *Account Sequence Number*: Input parameter for session key derivation (2 digits).
+- *Account Sequence Number (hex)*: Input parameter for session key derivation (2 hex digits).
+  Must be provided unless the ICC data contains this in tag `5F34`.
 - *Transaction Data (hex)*: Input data for ARQC calculation (as byte sequence).
   If left blank, relevant fields will be automatically extracted from the ICC Data field.

-    Which ICC subfields are to be included in the ARQC calculation can be configured (globally) by specifying the tags in the JMeter property `jmeter.iso8583.arqcInputTags` (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
+  Otherwise, for example, if non-standard tags are to be included in the cryptogram calculation, the raw input bytes can be supplied in this field.
-    Missing ARQC input tags will be ignored, i.e. no validation is performed that all mandatory tags are present.

-    The JMeter property `jmeter.iso8583.arqcFromFullIADForCVNs` (default: `12,16`; since v1.2)
-    determines for which CVNs the entire Issuer Application Data (tag `9F10`) is to be included in the ARQC calculation instead of the CVR portion only.

     **Note:** Changed behaviour!
 For v1.0 the data in this field is *appended* to the automatically extracted fields, whereas as of v1.1 data in this field overrides the extraction.
-- *Padding (hex)* (since v1.1): Padding bytes to append to transaction data before ARQC calculation (leave blank for zero-padding, 80 for ISO9797-1 Method 2).
+- *Padding (hex)* (since v1.1): Optional, additional padding bytes to append to transaction data before ARQC calculation (leave blank for zero-padding, 80 for ISO9797-1 Method 2).

+**Note:** Changed behaviour!
+Until v1.2 the input field *Session Key Derivation Method* (how to derive the UDK from the Master Key) had to be set explicitly.
+  As of v1.3 this is obsolete as it will be determined automatically by evaluating the Issuer Application Data field (tag `9F10`).

+  Likewise, as of v1.3, the JMeter properties `jmeter.iso8583.arqcInputTags` and `jmeter.iso8583.arqcFromFullIADForCVNs` have been removed as jPOS [handles](https://github.com/jpos/jPOS/pull/499) this cryptogram logic internally.

 <h3 id="functions">Crypto Functions (since v1.1)</h3>